biogeo/GodotResearchTools/addons/EyelinkTools/README.md

 EyelinkTools must be installed into each Godot project that will use it.

-1. Install the `godot-python` plugin for your project.
+1. Install the `PythonScript` plugin for your project.
 Using the Godot Asset Library is recommended for a quick and easy installation.
 2. Install the `Pylink` Python library from SR Research and its dependencies.
     SR Research keeps their proprietary SDK, including Pylink, fairly restricted so unfortunately it cannot be redistributed here.
-Make sure that the version of Pylink matches the Python version bundled with godot-python.
+Make sure that the version of Pylink matches the Python version bundled with PythonScript.
 The versions made available by SR Research within their support forum may lag behind the latest Python version by several releases, but if asked nicely they may be willing to provide you with a more up-to-date version of the library via